Recessive X-linked ichthyosis

 The disease presents at birth or in early infancy with dry skin and a tendency to form scales on the extremities and trunk.
 Along with ichthyosis vulgaris, the phenotype of X-linked ichthyosis tends to be milder than most other hereditary forms of ichthyosis.

 This topic will review the clinical features, diagnosis, and management of XLI.
 An overview of syndromic and nonsyndromic ichthyoses (table 1) is presented separately.
-(See "Overview of the inherited ichthyoses".)
+(See "Overview and classification of the inherited ichthyoses".)